-But some of the big stuff – the dedicated work of learning all you can before a tiny, wailing human is placed into your care 24/7…sometimes it’s easy to forget that the educational side of parenting is just as important as having your heart and home ready for baby.
+But some of the big stuff – the dedicated work of learning all you can before a tiny, wailing human is placed into your care 24/7…well, sometimes it’s easy to forget that the educational side of getting ready for baby is just as important as having your heart and home prepared.

-And one thing I’ve noticed over and over : the moms who have committed to this education are FAR less anxious during pregnancy, are more mentally and physically prepared for childbirth and are more likely to have an easier transition into new-mom life than those who come to see us RIGHT before baby is born (or after).
+And one thing I’ve noticed over and over : the moms who have committed to this education are FAR less anxious during pregnancy, are more mentally and physically prepared for childbirth and are more likely to have an easier transition into new-mom life than those who come to see us RIGHT before baby is born.

 • 5 Suggestions for the Mom Who’s Struggling to Get Stuff Done